Ye with macron

 Ye with macron (Е̄ е̄; italics: Е̄ е̄) is a letter of the Cyrillic script.
 In all its forms it looks exactly like the Latin letter E with macron (Ē ē Ē ē).

-Ye with macron is used in the Aleut (Bering dialect), Evenki, Mansi, Nanai, Negidal, Orok, Kildin Sami, Selkup and Chechen languages.
+Ye with macron was used in the Aleut (Bering dialect), but is still used in Evenki, Mansi, Nanai, Negidal, Orok, Kildin Sami, Selkup and Chechen languages.

 Ye with macron also appears in some dialects of several South Slavic languages.